roemvaar/cs_notes/docs/data_structures/hash_tables.md

 ## **1. Overview**

-* **Definition:** A hash table is dynamic set that is an effective data structure for implementing dictionaries.
+A hash table is dynamic set that is an effective data structure for implementing dictionaries.

 A **Hash Function** maps data, e.g. strings, to numbers.
 There are some requirements for a hash function: